 Nonprofit Endowment Fund Nonprofit Reserve Fund Description A fund that protects medium to long-term assets (typically endowment or quasi-endowment) while receiving relatively even annual distributions.
 Same as the Endowment Fund.
 Minimum Contribution \$25,000 to establish the fund; no gift minimum thereafter.
 Same as the Endowment Fund.
 Access to Fund Balance The Community Foundation is required to evaluate and approve any requests for fund distributions in excess of the annual distribution.
 The nonprofit organization has the ability to access the full balance of the fund.
 Annual Distribution Currently 5% of the fund's 36-month rolling average balance is used to calculate the fund's annual distribution amount.
 The spending policy-for each investment pool-is reviewed and set annually by the Foundation's Board of Directors.
 Same as the Endowment Fund.
-Supporting Fee 0.80% of the fund's market value annually.
-The minimum fee is \$200.
-The minimum fee will be assessed to funds with balances below \$25,000.
-1.0% of the fund's market value annually.
+Supporting Fee 1.00% of the fund's market value annually.
 The minimum fee is \$250.
 The minimum fee will be assessed to funds with balances below \$25,000.
+Same as the Endowment Fund.
 Assets in the Fund Unlike a traditional investment institution, a community foundation cannot legally manage assets it does not own.
 Therefore, fund assets become the property of the Vermont Community Foundation.
 This layer of separation often helps bolster the confidence of your donors regarding the long-term health of your organization and helps protect your assets from liability and litigation.
 Same as the Endowment Fund.